 - Email your faculty reference the provided template asking them to complete a Letter of Recommendation form.

-- If you are selected for an interview, you will be contacted within 1-2 weeks.
+- If you are selected for an interview, we will contact you during our next hiring cycle (typically between semesters).

 - If you are invited to an interview, please bring a completed availability schedule (you will be provided with this form).